eclipse-opensmartclide/smartclide-architectural-pattern/README.md

 ## Application

-Based on the query parameters described below, it chooses an appropriate Github project template based and calls the [external project importer](https://github.com/eclipse-opensmartclide/smartclide-external-project-importer/blob/main/src/main/java/smartclide/projectimporter/controller/ProjectImportController.java) to create the project based on the template chosen.
+Based on the query parameters described below, it chooses an appropriate GitHub project template based and calls the [external project importer](https://github.com/eclipse-opensmartclide/smartclide-external-project-importer/blob/main/src/main/java/smartclide/projectimporter/controller/ProjectImportController.java) to create the project based on the template chosen.

 ### Request